To be notified for accessibility news, please email firstname.lastname@example.org

 - August 14: Semantics: Images & Tables

-- September 18: Accessible Forms 1 (Video Recording)
+- September 18: Accessible Forms 1 (Video Recording for Accessible Forms 1)

-- December 11: Complex Interactions and Status Updates
+- December 17: Complex Interactions and Status Updates (Video Recording for Complex Interactions and Status Updates)

 Online Training and Resources